How to make chicken stock

 Chicken stock is really simple to make too.
 It’s certainly not a recipe only reserved for top chefs!
 Chicken stock is something that has been a staple in kitchens for decades and decades however It does require a bit of patience and time.

 Why should I make homemade chicken stock?

 - Learn a new skill

 Alternatively you can freeze it by pouring into reusable ziplock freezer bags.
 If you require smaller amounts, you could also pour into ice cube trays, however I can’t imagine a time when you’d need an amount that small!
 Mason jars, glass and plastic Tupperware are all sufficient too, as long as the lid is secure.
-Personally I’d only keep white chicken stock in the freezer for two months.
+Personally I’d only keep chicken stock in the freezer for 2-3 months.